Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Finished rolled dough

-• Roll the dough into an 11-inch circle.
-Do this in between 2 pieces of lightly floured parchment paper.
-Once finished, remove the top sheet of parchment paper.
-Then transfer the dough to a rimmed baking pan on the bottom sheet.
+Roll the dough into a large circle.
+I like to do this in between 2 pieces of lightly floured parchment paper to prevent sticking.
+Then transfer the dough to a lined sheet pan.

 Rolled galette dough with apricot jam